hujhax/austin-improv-wiki/Performers/Sean Hill.md

 	</table>
 </div>

 **Sean Hill** is an improv performer, director, and teacher.
-He is the founder of [[The Hideout Theatre]], and ran the theater until 2009.
+He is the founder of [[Theatres/The Hideout Theatre|The Hideout Theatre]], and ran the theater until 2009.

 ## History
 A post from him about the first improv show he ever saw:<blockquote>First improv I ever saw was *[[Troupes/ComedySportz|ComedySportz]]* at their location on 6th St in Austin.
 Late 80's.